More information on the processing of application

 Different application types and their processing

-In the “Now processing” section shown on the front page, applications are divided into initial applications, follow‑up applications, and adjusted follow‑up applications.
+In the “Now processing” section on the front page, applications are divided into first applications, follow-up applications, and adjusted follow-up applications.
+The type of application may affect the processing time of your application.

 Otenetti automatically provides the correct type of application form to be completed.